lura00/python-API-tutorial/SQLAchemy.md

     return {"data": posts}

 - We connect to our fastAPI with @app.
-- define the functions name and add what we needs to be done in ().
-We call the get_db-function that lays in the database.py-file. scroll up one headline to see it.
+- define the functions name and add the db as in the parameters.
+(Dependency)
 - This function help us retrieve our table and data within.
 - We create a query and send in what model we want to use. models that we design in models.py and we call the model using above models.Post).all().
 We import models above as well in main.py.